 The Combined Federal Campaign

 For more than four decades, the U.S. Government has sponsored the Combined Federal Campaign (CFC)—the world’s largest workplace fundraising drive.
 In the last quarter of every calendar year, CFC invites civilian, military, and postal employees to support eligible national and local charities.
-In recent years, almost 1 million federal workers chose to pledge to those charities an amount totaling more than $260 million dollars annually.
+In 2015 the CFC raised almost $178 million in pledges on behalf of U.S. charities throughout the country and abroad.

 Facilitating participation in the CFC is a priority for Aid for Africa.
 Aid for Africa works with eligible charities to ensure that they meet the CFC’s standards of fiscal accountability, governance, and programmatic impact.
 These standards are some of the most rigorous in the giving community and thus provide the basis for admission to Aid for Africa.
 Aid for Africa is the only federation of organizations participating in the CFC that is focused on Sub-Saharan Africa.
 Aid for Africa works with its members to compile their CFC applications, serves as primary liaison to the CFC, and processes all payments.
 This saves our members significant time and resources.